+Anti-hypertensives

-Anti-hypertensives including Angiotensin-converting Enzyme Inhibitors (ACEIs), Angiotensin II Antagonists (also known as Angiotensin Receptor Blockers [ARBs]), Diuretics and Beta-blockers: Inhibition of prostaglandins may diminish the effect of anti-hypertensives including ACEIs, and/or ARBs, diuretics and beta-blockers.
-This interaction should be given consideration in patients taking celecoxib concomitantly with ACEIs and/or ARBs, diuretics and beta-blockers.
+Inhibition of prostaglandins may diminish the effect of anti-hypertensives including ACEIs, and/or ARBs, diuretics and beta-blockers.
+This interaction should be given consideration in patients taking celecoxib concomitantly with ACEIs and/or ARBs diuretics and beta-blockers.